jaszmynh4085/github-tutorial/README.md

 Initializes your repository so that you can use git commands.
 _(use this once at the beginning **inside** the directory you want to make your repository.
 To get inside use cd "directory name")_

-Now that git is initialized you can start working with its commands. what you will mainly be using are `git add` and `git commit` these commands are used to save edits that you have made to your file. (more info on what they do in workflow and commands)
+Now that git is initialized you can start working with its commands. what you will mainly be using are `git add` and `git commit` these commands are used to save edits that you have made to your file. (more info on what they do in  Workflow & Commands)

 Then if you want to save your work, _just in case cloud9 ever crashes and stops working_, you would want to make a new repo on github.
 This will be called your remote repository.
 To make a new repository on github look to the top left of the website at the plus sign that is between a bell and your profile image.
 Click on the plus sign and click "new repository".
+With the new repository made check at the top, _below the words "quick setup"_, and make sure that SSH is selected.
+This is to make things easier on yourself when you push, (more info on what push is/does in  Workflow & Commands), as your username and password wont have to be put in every time you want to push your new commits into your remote repository.
+Now with SSH chosen go down to "or push an existing repository from the command line" copy and paste the first line into the command line on cloud9 then the second one if you already have a commit ready to be pushed. (more in Workflow & Commands)
 It doesnt matter in which order the repositories are made but what you need to make sure is that both repositories, the one from github and the one youve made made in cloud9, have the same name or else it wont work.

-With the new repository made check at the top, _below the words "quick setup"_, and make sure that SSH is selected.
-This is to make things easier on yourself when you push, (more info on what push is/does in workflow and commands), as your username and password wont have to be put in every time you want to push your new commits into your remote repository.

 ---
 ## Workflow & Commands